 - Pardee Library Resources – Explore industries, companies, and conduct pre-interview research using resources from the Pardee library

-- Vault – At Vault you can research background information about companies and industries.
-Vault provides information on nearly 5,000 companies in more than 120 industries.
+- First Hand – At First Hand you can research background information about companies and industries.
+First Hand provides information on nearly 5,000 companies in more than 120 industries.

 - Glassdoor – Explore the inside scoop on companies through employee reviews, interview insights, salary reports, and more.